OleksiiKova/build_master_shop/README.md

 # Build Master Shop

-Build Master Shop is a full-featured e-commerce web application specializing in the sale of tools and workwear.
+Build Master Shop is a full-featured e-commerce web application specialising in the sale of tools and workwear.
 Built with Django, this project demonstrates a modern, responsive shopping platform with a user-friendly interface for browsing, selecting, and purchasing products.

 ### [Link to the Build Master live website](https://build-master-shop-84761d123763.herokuapp.com/)